 PURPOSE.

-The purpose of this requirement is to secure the provision, implementation and (service of a technical refresh of the MoD Police’s on-premise network and server infrastructure.
+The purpose of this requirement is to secure the provision, implementation and service of a technical refresh of the MoD Police’s on-premise network and server infrastructure.

 BACKGROUND TO THE CONTRACTING aUTHORITY

 The MoD Police (MDP) is a statutory civilian police force serving Defence and other customers across the UK with around 3000 sworn in police officers holding constabulary powers.
 The MDP is an integral part of Defence security capabilities providing armed policing, uniformed policing and investigations of serious crime that impacts significantly against Defence capability.